ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-tool-panel/index.md

 </framework-specific-section>

 <framework-specific-section frameworks="react">
-<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom tool panel, however your tool panel will not update with prop changes, but will instead be destroyed/recreated.</note>
+<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom tool panel.
+However your tool panel will not update with prop changes, but will instead be destroyed/recreated.</note>
 </framework-specific-section>

 ## Registering Tool Panel Components